Joe Rogan apologizes for racial slur after video surfaces :: WRAL.com

 NEW YORK — Spotify's popular U.S. podcaster Joe Rogan apologized Saturday after a video compilation surfaced that showed him using a racial slur in clips of episodes over a 12-year span.

+The mea culpa came after Grammy award-winning singer-songwriter India.Arie posted the compilation on Instagram and announced that she was removing her music from Spotify's streaming service because of it.

+Spotify is facing growing discontent from artists over Rogan's podcast, which it reportedly paid more than $100 million to license.
+Last month, musician Neil Young removed his music over concerns that Rogan was magnifying vaccine skepticism.

-In a video posted on his Instagram account, Rogan, who hosts a podcast called “The Joe Rogan Experience,” said his use of the slur was the “most regretful and shameful thing that I’ve ever had to talk about publicly.”
+In a video posted on his Instagram account, Rogan, who hosts a podcast called “The Joe Rogan Experience,” said his use of the N-word in the compilation Arie posted was the “most regretful and shameful thing that I’ve ever had to talk about publicly.”
 But he said the clips were “taken out of context."

 "It’s not my word to use.
 I am well aware of that now, but for years I used it in that manner,” he said during the six-minute video on his Instagram account.
 “I never used it to be racist because I’m not racist.”